JEsperancinhaOrg/omni-reporter-maven-plugin/Troubleshooting.md

 What coming versions will have is a way to define which jar is the original one.
 You won't have to isolate the original jar anymore but it will cost you in organization.

+Also consider the jars you have.
+If both the runnable jar and the original jar contain the necessary classes, you will mostly not need to make any changes.
+So the above is only valid for corner cases where the jars need to be isolated.

 However, there are is still another case where this happens:

 ```xml